- Sept 15, 2023: Stroman last pitched on Sept 11, and will work out of the bullpen as he continues build up his pitch count.

 "It was crazy just being a huge basketball fan.
 He's the man, he's one of the funniest guys to watch on TV being an analyst, and just to see that someone of that nature is familiar with who I am is pretty special."

-During their chance encounter, Barkley praised Stroman's decision to return to Duke University in the summer of 2015 to complete his degree while rehabbing a torn ACL ligament in his left knee.
-Toronto's promising right-hander not only finished his education, but he also made a stunning recovery from surgery by getting back onto the field in September and excelling in the postseason.
+During their chance encounter, Barkley praised Stroman's decision to return to Duke University in 2015 to complete his degree while rehabbing a torn ACL ligament in his left knee.
+Marcus not only finished his education, but he also made a stunning recovery from surgery by getting back onto the field in September and excelling in the postseason.

 Stroman was 9 years old when Barkley retired from basketball in 2000.
 Like a lot of people, Stroman was a big fan, and the fondness grew as he got older and watched Barkley on TNT, where he became one of the most popular analysts in sports with an uncanny sense of humor and blunt takes on teams and players around the league.